Evolution of sexual reproduction: Meiosis

 Natural transformation in bacteria, DNA transfer in archaea, and meiosis in eukaryotic microorganisms are induced by stressful circumstances such as overcrowding, resource depletion, and DNA damaging conditions.
 This suggests that these sexual processes are adaptations for dealing with stress, particularly stress that causes DNA damage.
 In bacteria, these stresses induce an altered physiologic state, termed competence, that allows active take-up of DNA from a donor bacterium and the integration of this DNA into the recipient genome (see Natural competence) allowing recombinational repair of the recipients' damaged DNA.

 If environmental stresses leading to DNA damage were a persistent challenge to the survival of early microorganisms, then selection would likely have been continuous through the prokaryote to eukaryote transition, and adaptative adjustments would have followed a course in which bacterial transformation or archaeal DNA transfer naturally gave rise to sexual reproduction in eukaryotes.

 Virus-like RNA-based origin

 Sex might also have been present even earlier, in the hypothesized RNA world that preceded DNA cellular life forms.
 One proposed origin of sex in the RNA world was based on the type of sexual interaction that is known to occur in extant single-stranded segmented RNA viruses, such as influenza virus, and in extant double-stranded segmented RNA viruses such as reovirus.

 Exposure to conditions that cause RNA damage could have led to blockage of replication and death of these early RNA life forms.
 Sex would have allowed re-assortment of segments between two individuals with damaged RNA, permitting undamaged combinations of RNA segments to come together, thus allowing survival.
-Such a regeneration phenomenon, known as multiplicity reactivation, occurs in influenza virus and reovirus.
+Such a regeneration phenomenon, known as multiplicity reactivation, occurs in the influenza virus and reovirus.